The 2025 New Horizons in Conservation Convening

 Train stations

-New Haven Union Station (less than a mile from hotel): Services multiple train lines including the Metro North Commuter rail (which has multiple trains coming in each day from Grand Central Terminal in New York) and Amtrak.
+New Haven Union Station (less than a mile from the Omni Hotel): Services multiple train lines including the Metro North Commuter rail (which has multiple trains coming in each day from Grand Central Terminal in New York) and Amtrak.

-State Street Station (half a mile from hotel): Smaller train line with commuter rails to Hartford and Massachusetts, with some trains coming in from Grand Central Terminal.
+State Street Station (half a mile from the Omni Hotel): Smaller train line with commuter rails to Hartford and Massachusetts, with some trains coming in from Grand Central Terminal.

-It feels amazing to be around other people who think like you, who look like you, who understand the same issues and causes that you work for, who are in this battle with you in environmental justice.
-So, it really brightens my heart and passion to be around people who really understand the issues and who want to keep talking about what can we do to alleviate the issues of disadvantaged communities.
+It really brightens my heart and passion to be around people who really understand the issues and who want to keep talking about what can we do to alleviate the issues of disadvantaged communities.

 Tevin Hamilton, YSE 21, Environmental Justice Communities Against Plastics